The Gospel of the Flying Spaghetti Monster: Pastafarian creation myth

 The Gospel begins with the creation of the universe by an invisible and undetectable Holy Flying Spaghetti Monster.
-On the first day, the Flying Spaghetti Monster separated the water from the heavens; on the second, because He could not tread water for long and had grown tired of flying, He created the land—complemented by a beer volcano.
+On the first day, the Flying Spaghetti Monster separated light from darkness; on the second, because He could not tread water for long and had grown tired of flying, He created the land—complemented by a beer volcano.
 Satisfied, the Flying Spaghetti Monster overindulged in beer from the beer volcano and woke up hung over.
 Between drunken nights and clumsy afternoons, the Flying Spaghetti Monster produced seas and land (for a second time, accidentally, because he forgot that he created it the day before) along with Heaven and a "midget", which he named Man.
 Man and an equally short woman lived happily in the Olive Garden of Eden for some time until the Flying Spaghetti Monster caused a global flood in a cooking accident.

-This creation, "claimed" by Pastafarians to be only 5,000 years ago.
+This creation is described as having happened only 5,000 years ago.
 Because of evidence of things dating before 5,000 years, Henderson satirically retorts that the Flying Spaghetti Monster presented all evidence to the contrary in order to test Pastafarians' faith.
-In addition to parodying certain biblical literalists, Henderson uses this unorthodox method to lampoon intelligent design proponents, who, he believes, first "define [their] conclusion and then gather evidence to support it".
+In addition to parodying certain biblical literalists, Henderson uses this unorthodox method to lampoon intelligent design proponents, whom, he believes, first "define [their] conclusion and then gather evidence to support it".